Yolan10/AIgentChat-Dspy-/README.md

 The default LLM model is set to `gpt-4o`.
 Set `SHOW_LIVE_CONVERSATIONS = True` in `config.py` if you want each conversation turn printed to the terminal while the simulation runs.
+`DSPY_MINIBATCH_SIZE` controls the number of examples used per batch when the wizard optimizer trains on conversation history.
+If fewer examples are available, the system automatically falls back to `dspy.COPRO` for training.

 When a population agent is spawned its specification is immediately written to a log file (e.g. `Pop_001_spec_*.json`) so you can inspect it while the